 I had just entered into an open relationship and I was keen to go out with someone, anyone.

-Despite my day-of reluctance, at 7:45 PM I put on a dress, then changed again into a ratty t-shirt and shorts.
+Despite my day-off reluctance, at 7:45 PM I put on a dress, then changed my mind and swapped again into a ratty t-shirt and shorts.
 I walked out the door at 8:05 PM, already late for this date.

-I got a beer, ordered some food and then we sat down to our date.
-Later, he would tell me I was rude for not ordering him food also.
-Later, I learned he KickStarted his Southeast Asia trip and raised $2000 so he could mess around as an English teacher for two years.
+I got a beer, ordered some food, and then we sat down to our date.
+Later, he would tell me I was rude for not ordering him food too.
+Even later, I learned he KickStarted his Southeast Asia trip and raised $2000 so he could mess around as an English teacher for two years.

 The date went well enough; he was funny and was pretty charming.
 We talked about New York, our mutual travels, our work.
 He seemed fairly legit.
-Some more of my friends stopped by and we ended up playing cards.
-Around 1 AM, Teddy offered to give me a ride home and I accepted.
+Some more of my friends stopped by and we ended up playing cards together.
+By 1 AM, Teddy was offering to give me a ride home…and I accepted.

-In front of my house, I let him kiss me and there was some groping.
+In front of my house, I let him kiss me and there was, admittedly, some groping.
 I felt like my security guard was watching me so I kept putting a halt on it.
-Then he asked to see me the next day and I barfed a little in my mouth.
+Then he asked to see me the next day and I barfed a little in my mouth—from the alcohol and not the embrace.
 At least he was a good kisser, so we agreed on Saturday.

-On Thursday, my friend told me, “Yo, I hate that guy.”
-When I asked him why, he shrugged and said he didn’t know why, he just really hated Teddy.
+The next day, my friend told me, “Yo, I hate that guy.”
+When I asked him why, he shrugged and said he didn’t know why.
+He just really hated Teddy.

 This was not boding well.

-Our date was scheduled for Saturday night, but Teddy texted me at 2 PM to see what I was doing.
-I was working on an edit at Fresh Origin, so I told him he could come by, thinking that he had some shit he could do.
+Saturday night came, and Teddy texted me at 2 PM to see what I was doing.
+I was working on the edit of a piece for Fresh Origin, but I told him he could come by thinking that he had some shit he could do.
 He came waltzing in, sans laptop and began asking an absurd number of questions.
-Once again, he was pretty funny, so I allowed myself to be distracted.
+At least he was pretty funny, so I allowed myself to be distracted.

-At this point on this unscheduled pre-date, he was preventing me from working, so we decided to go get bun cha.
-Conveniently and suspiciously across the street from his apartment.
+At this point, on this unscheduled pre-date, I was starting to begrudge him preventing me from working.
+Still, he persuaded me to go get bun cha.
+Conveniently, and suspiciously, across the street from his apartment.
 We continued to talk and make out every-so-often, but I could see what my friend meant.

-It was 10 PM and I heard my friends were going to Piu Piu, but as luck would have it, my phone’s data ran out and I had no way of reaching them.
+It was 10 PM and I heard my friends were going to Piu Piu but as luck would have it my phone’s data ran out and I had no way of reaching them.
 His solution was to go back to his place where I could use the WiFi.
-The convenience was alluring.

 Short story short, the chemistry was lacking.
 Over the next two weeks, I kept postponing future dates.
 On the eve of my final postponement, I learned from a lady friend that Teddy was known around town as Mr. Boring.
-When I finally texted my rejection, his response was, “Not sure why you had to string this along with a week of last minute cancellations first.
-But you know… Have a good life.”
-I don’t think he meant that.
+When I finally texted my rejection, his response was, “Not sure why you had to string this along with a week of last-minute cancellations first.
+But you know…have a good life.”
+I don’t think he meant it.
 Then he un-matched me on Tinder and un-friended me on Facebook.